-Online this could mean looking at how long they look at a product lister or product detail page, the way they are sorting the products, or how many tabs they open.
-These are all small variables that can add to our image of the shopper.
+Online this could mean looking at how long shoppers look at a product lister or product detail page, the way they are sorting the products, or how many tabs they have open.

 He feels like a kid in a candy store and enjoys every minute he spends browsing.

 The person is enjoying the shopping and is doing it purely for their own enjoyment.

-To make sure he can still photograph birds with his grandson this weekend, he needs to order the tripod today within the next hour to have it delivered tomorrow, Friday.
+To make sure he can still photograph birds with his grandson this weekend, he needs to order the tripod today within the next hour and have it delivered tomorrow, Friday.

-The second time Harold browses the shop, he is a different type of shopper.
+The second time Harold browses the shop, he's a different type of shopper.
 He’s in a hurry, slightly agitated, and not shopping for fun anymore.

 As you can probably imagine, both types of shoppers need a completely different approach when trying to sell them something.

 These two types of shoppers can exist simultaneously in any person.

-To take that even further, you can also experience a combination of shopping states at the same time.
-Some shopping states have overlap and are often experienced at the same time.
+In other words, some shopping states have overlap and are often experienced at the same time.
 Research has already found combinations of these shopping states and combined them into new ones.

 These states, which can be tracked with behavioral data, can help shed light on how the shoppers on your web store respond to different situations.

-The main difference is that we’ve left out two shopping states that were mentioned in research, adventure shopping and social shopping.
+The main difference is that we’ve left out two shopping states that were mentioned in research: adventure shopping and social shopping.
 The reason for this is because social shopping is hard to identify in an online environment and other research suggests that adventure shopping is hardly any different from gratification shopping.
 So to avoid redundant or confusing descriptions, I left them out.

 With the definitions out of the way, let’s discuss why these insights are a key component of your psychographic customer intelligence.

 Knowing who your target users are and what they like is nice.
-But, knowing how they behave and feel while they are on your web store is awesome.
-Because, ultimately, actions speak louder than words.
+But, knowing how they behave and feel while they are on your webshop is awesome.

-By identifying what your user is doing on your web store and why they are there, you can deliver relevant and timely messages that ease shoppers’ psychological strain and streamline their customer journey.
+By identifying what your user is doing on your webshop and why they are there in the first place, you can deliver relevant and timely messages that ease shoppers’ psychological strain and streamline their customer journey.

 The extra information of the identified shopping states gives a new dimension to Harold’s psychographic profile that was previously unknown.